Is The Customer Always Right? [What It Means + Why It Matters]

 → Download Now: The State of Customer Service [Free Report]

-But that doesn’t mean this phrase doesn’t hold any merit.
-Let’s discuss how the ‘customer is always right’ philosophy should (and shouldn’t) factor into your customer service strategy.
+But that doesn’t mean the phrase “the customer is always right” doesn’t hold any merit.
+In this piece, I’ll discuss how this philosophy should (and shouldn’t) factor into your customer service strategy, along with inputs from customer-centric professionals.

 Continue reading or jump ahead:

-Customers aren’t going to be right in every situation.
-But they are entitled to having support and service teams do everything in their power (within reason) to satisfy their needs.
+Customers aren’t going to be right in every situation, but they are entitled to have support and service teams do everything in their power (within reason) to satisfy their needs.

-Here’s some more perspective on this age old question.
+Here’s an interesting video that offers more perspective on this age-old question.

 Who came up with ‘the customer is always right’?